Connor-Galloway/Active-Directory-and-SolarWinds-SIEM-Lab/AD-Setup.md

 Responsibilities:

-      -Serve as file share for NFTS permission testing
+      -Serve as file share for NTFS permission testing

       -Provide redundancy for authentication, DNS, and GPO delivery